Peristalsis

-In much of a digestive tract such as the human gastrointestinal tract, smooth muscle tissue contracts in sequence to produce a peristaltic wave, which propels a ball of food (called a bolus before being transformed into chyme in the stomach) along the tract.
+In much of a digestive tract, such as the human gastrointestinal tract, smooth muscle tissue contracts in sequence to produce a peristaltic wave, which propels a ball of food (called a bolus before being transformed into chyme in the stomach) along the tract.
 The peristaltic movement comprises relaxation of circular smooth muscles, then their contraction behind the chewed material to keep it from moving backward, then longitudinal contraction to push it forward.

 Earthworms use a similar mechanism to drive their locomotion, and some modern machinery imitate this design.

-The word comes from New Latin and is derived from the Greek peristellein, "to wrap around," from peri-, "around" + stellein, "draw in, bring together; set in order".
+The word comes from Neo-Latin and is derived from the Greek peristellein, "to wrap around," from peri-, "around" + stellein, "draw in, bring together; set in order".

 Human physiology

 Peristalsis is generally directed caudal, that is, towards the anus.
 This sense of direction might be attributable to the polarisation of the myenteric plexus.
 Because of the reliance of the peristaltic reflex on the myenteric plexus, it is also referred to as the myenteric reflex.